Living Landscapes is the Wildlife Trust’s approach to conservation of wildlife on a landscape scale.

 Our nature reserves provide great protection for wildlife, however species find themselves enclosed in these 'islands', surrounded by land, such as intensive farmland, which they are unable to occupy or expand into.
 Nature reserves on their own are not large enough to support stable and healthy populations over long periods of time.

 To address this, we have adopted the Living Landscape approach to conservation.

 A living landscape is not just a big nature reserve, but a mosaic of reserves, farmland, amenity land and built-up areas managed in such a way that wildlife and people can share it and which continues to function ecologically.

-Gloucestershire Wildlife Trust, The Vincent Wildlife Trust, and the Forestry Commission, are collaborating on a pioneering project to explore the feasibility of reintroducing pine martens to the Forest of Dean.
+Gloucestershire Wildlife Trust, The Vincent Wildlife Trust, and the Forestry Commission, have collaborated on a pioneering project to explore the feasibility of reintroducing pine martens to the Forest of Dean.

 On the Wing

 Gloucestershire Wildlife Trust's On the Wing project aims to restore habitat for winged species on three local reserves.
 The project aims to improve the resilience of priority flying species by undertaking conservation activities to improve and create suitable habitat to act as safe refuges throughout the Cotswold Water Park.

 The project will improve the following habitats for priority winged species:

 Standing Open Water to provide desirable habitat for charophytes and emergent vegetation to maintain open flight-lines for overwintering waterfowl and nesting habitat for breeding waterbirds, including Red List species the Gadwall (Anas strepera) and Pochard (Aythya farina); maintain a native suite of submergent vegetation; and enhance opportunities for marginal plants, so crucial for emerging dragonfly and damselfly larvae;